JeffCoster/merge/ex1.md

       },
 ```

-Merger is configurable to use any types, names and quantity of data objects, so it uses **jsonPath** to link to the required
+Merger is configurable to use any types, names and quantity of data objects, using **jsonPath** to link to the required
 objects.
 Each separate source object graph needs to be registered.
 To do this there is a standard object name dataSources, which is
 set up for this example as follows: